MarcusTTran/SudokuWordGame_CMPT276/Requirments.md

 - Kebab menu on puzzle page for quick app navigation
 - Load in user entered words on custom words page for quick modifications

+<b><b>{+Iteration 4 quick list of implemented features: +}</b> </b><br/>
+- Listening Comprehension mode for French
+- Listening Comprehension mode for English
+- Listening Comprehension mode support for user entered custom words
+- Listening Comprehension mode for all puzzle sizes
+- Dynamically limit Dictionary peeks depending on difficulty set
+- Allow for quick edits of custom words by loading in currently entered custom words on Choose Custom Words page
+- Save custom words on app exit and load the words in on app open
+- Support for entry of custom words with accents or accent characters
+- Demo/Debug difficulty for game demonstrations
+- Plus, Code Refactoring to improve efficiency and remove bugs

 <h1>User Stories and TDDs:</h1>